 To be elected as the MD, a candidate should get more than 50% of votes in the IMF’s Board of Executive.

 The IMF has followed a merit based and open selection process in 2016 according to its website.
 An individual may be nominated for the position of Managing Director by a Fund Governor or an Executive Director during a nomination period.

 Usually, the MD is selected on the basis of consensus.
 This has happened in all the previous occasions.
 But when more than one candidate emerges, there will be election.
-But when a competition emerges with a candidate from Emerging Market Economies, the weight based voting system will decide the MD.
+When a competition come from Emerging Market Economies, the weight-based voting system will decide the MD.

 How selection is made if the number of candidates are more than three?

 If the number of candidates exceeds three, the Executive Board will keep the names of these nominees in confidence until it prepares a shortlist of three candidates.
 This will be done by taking into account the candidate profile without geographical preferences.

 The shortlisting process will be made through votes.
 Candidate who secure the most number of votes among Executive Board members, as per the Fund’s weighted voting system will be shortlisted.

 Understanding between the US and European countries about the selection of the MD

 So far, the US and West European countries have an understanding about the selection of the MD.
 As per this collusion, MD will be a European, a reciprocal measure by the US as it enjoys a veto power in the IMF.
 Advanced countries including the US and West European countries have nearly 47% of the votes in the IMF.
 Hence, it is easy for them to select an MD of their choice.
 Parting from tradition, India demanded an emerging market MD.
 To select an EME candidate, if it is in future, India need the support of all countries including some from the developed bloc.